lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

 > One microservice is no microservice - they come in systems.

 Said otherwise, we believe you will be creating several services, and we felt it was important to showcase intra-service communication.

+The `lagom-java` template you used to build `my-first-system` uses the `.sbtopts` file to increase the memory used by the `JVM` when starting your project.
+There's a few more ways to [[Increase Memory in sbt|JVMMemoryOnDev]]